ExpHP/forward-decl-experiment/README.md

 #error Dependency cycle in forward declarations! \
  (or, you forgot to #undef at the end of the file)
 ```

+Notice how this (a) detects cycles, and (b) no longer protects against multiple inclusion like the standard guard does.
+(Instead, you protect against that by not writing definitions!)

 ### example code include graph